Four things we learned from the Apple Watch 4 teardown

 At the same time, it moved what iFixit believes is the barometer to share the outside access of the speaker grill, making it possible to get rid of the hole it needed previously to sense the air pressure.

-And finally, Apple didn't glue the S4 processor down as per its usual practice, which makes it a lot easier to get to the battery.
+And finally, Apple didn't glue the S4 processor down as per its usual practice, which makes it much easier to get to the battery.

 Discuss: Four things we learned from the Apple Watch 4 teardown